dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`length.py`
 -----------------

-Write a program in Python to input a list, and print out how long that list is.
+Write a program to input a list, and print out how long that list is.
 Use ``sentence.split`` to split the sentence returned by ``input`` into a list of items.
 For example:

 .. code-block:: none